DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ![Anonymization](../IMAGES/Anonymization_parameters.png)

 ### Data anonymization profiles

-Data anonymization profiles allows user to set up individual combinations of tables and fields with set combinations of values that that can be saved and reused, streamlining the anonymization process for future requirements.
+Data anonymization profiles allows users to set up individual combinations of tables and fields with set combinations of values that that can be saved and reused, streamlining the anonymization process for future requirements.
 You must create at least one profile to run the anonymization process.
 Navigate to **Organization administration > Setup > Data anonymization > Data anonymization profiles**

 The following table outlines the fields available in the Data anonymization profiles form, whether the field is mandatory, and some information about the field.
-If a field is not required to be selected by the user, it can be left blank, unless it is mandatory field.
+If a field is not required to be selected by the user, it can be left blank, unless it is a mandatory field.

 |  **Field**  | **Mandatory** | **Details** |
 |:---|:---|:---|